MajinEvelyn/blog-time/docs/Lancer/Electronic Assault - Chomolungma.md

 - Eject Power Cores - This will often be your default invade option, as Jammed is an effective control option against most NPCs in the game.
 It turns off most strong actions targets will have, which is why this effect is limited to once per scene, per target.
 Notably, if other pilots in your party also have this Invade option, they have a separate limit per scene, allowing you to chain Jammed against scary targets.
 Despite its strength, this does not stop the target from moving, which may be more important when trying to control objectives.
 Use Balance Control Lockout, Puppet Systems or Warp Grenades in such cases.
 One of your frame traits, Brilliance, will allow you to Invade or take most other Quick Actions on this build as a free action, once per scene.
 This can be combined with Overcharge for a particular effective "Nova" turn, applying a large amount of control all at once when needed.
 Brilliance even lets you apply Lock-On, making your Assault Cannon or next Invade shoot at +1 accuracy, or enabling Drone Commander 2 for your build later on.

 Chomolungma's Core Active is immensely powerful, letting you Invade everything within your sensor range, regardless of Line of Sight or Invisibility.
 This can easily affect all enemy NPCs on a map, with proper positioning.
 Even if these attacks miss, the targets are Impaired anyway.
 For the round that you use Wide Area Code Pulse, your party will undeniably have a massive advantage over the enemy forces, possibly swinging the whole encounter in your favor.
 Any teammates using the Leader talent can give you accuracy on all of these attacks, as it is one action.

 ### Movement
+{: .no_toc }
 **Prospector -** Creating reusable tunnels for yourself and allies is a very efficient movement tool.
 With just Prospector 1, you get a slightly better boost for yourself, along with giving your Size 1/2 or 1 allies effectively 7 movement, if they go edge to edge within the blast.
 This action is typically most effective to take on the first activation of the first round of combat, since your allies can plan to be adjacent to you to use the tunnel anyway.
 For 5 levels of this progression, we'll also have Prospector 2 and 3.
 This will let our allies immediately use the tunnels as a reaction, as well as allow us to make another pair of tunnels, which are all connected.

 Blink Charges - When used as Warp Grenades, these are an exceptionally powerful movement and dispution tool.
 In combination with Prospector 3, you can move you and your whole team *very* far across the map in one turn.
 Often useful on the first round of combat, Warp Grenades can gather up your allies next to you, followed by a Prospector tunnel that your allies can immediately follow.
 Because the blast 3 extends vertically, you can also use it to position you and your team on top of terrain without having to use flight or climbing.